grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml/index.md

 SAML authentication integration allows your Grafana users to log in by using an external SAML 2.0 Identity Provider (IdP).
 To enable this, Grafana becomes a Service Provider (SP) in the authentication flow, interacting with the IdP to exchange user information.

+You can configure SAML authentication in Grafana through one of the following methods:

+- the Grafana configuration file
+- the API (refer to [SSO Settings API]({{< relref "../../../../developers/http_api/sso-settings" >}}))
-You can configure SAML authentication in Grafana through the user interface (UI) or the Grafana configuration file.
-For instructions on how to set up SAML through Grafana's UI, refer to [Configure SAML authentication using the Grafana user interface]({{< relref "../saml-ui" >}}).
+- the user interface (refer to [Configure SAML authentication using the Grafana user interface]({{< relref "../saml-ui" >}}))
-Both methods offer the same configuration options, but you might prefer using the Grafana configuration file if you want to keep all of Grafana's authentication settings in one place.
-Grafana Cloud users do not have access to Grafana configuration file, so they should configure SAML through Grafana's UI.
+- the Terraform provider (refer to [Terraform docs](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/sso_settings))

 {{% admonition type="note" %}}
+The API and Terraform support are available in Public Preview in Grafana v11.1 behind the `ssoSettingsSAML` feature toggle.
+You must also enable the `ssoSettingsApi` flag.
+{{% /admonition %}}

+All methods offer the same configuration options, but you might prefer using the Grafana configuration file or the Terraform provider if you want to keep all of Grafana's authentication settings in one place.
+Grafana Cloud users do not have access to Grafana configuration file, so they should configure SAML through the other methods.

+{{% admonition type="note" %}}
-Configuration in the UI takes precedence over the configuration in the Grafana configuration file.
-SAML settings from the UI will override any SAML configuration set in the Grafana configuration file.
+Configuration in the API takes precedence over the configuration in the Grafana configuration file.
+SAML settings from the API will override any SAML configuration set in the Grafana configuration file.
 {{% /admonition %}}

 ## Supported SAML